andreafioraldi/IDAngr/README.md

 If you want to use angr in other debuggers looks at [angrdbg](https://github.com/andreafioraldi/angrdbg)

+I'va also made an almost equal plugin for GDB: [angrgdb](https://github.com/andreafioraldi/angrgdb)

 ## TODO
 + add predefined constraints collection to gui
 + add support to angr data dependence graph integration in the ida view